-Caltrans standards require a spacing of one mile between interchanges on a highway in an urban setting, where the closest interchange is not a freeway-to-freeway interchange.
+Caltrans standards require a spacing of 1 mile between interchanges on a highway in an urban setting, where the closest interchange is not a freeway-to-freeway interchange.

-The 2020 Traffic Operations Report study area for this project includes a 6-mile stretch of State Route 99 with seven local roads crossing the highway from Clovis Avenue to Jensen Avenue.
+The 2020 Traffic Operations Report study area for this project includes a 6mile stretch of State Route 99 with seven local roads crossing the highway from Clovis Avenue to Jensen Avenue.
 Five of the seven interchanges are half interchanges (split or partial interchanges).

-The interchange spacing between Cedar Avenue and North Avenue is 0.33 miles apart which is shorter than the one-mile spacing standard.
+Interchange spacing between Cedar Avenue and North Avenue is 0.33 mile apart, which is shorter than the 1-mile spacing standard.
 The shorter spacing is considered to contribute to diminishing traffic operations on State Route 99 at these interchanges.
-The short spacing contributes to vehicle merging and diverging conflicts as traffic enters and exits the highway at Cedar and North Avenues.
-See section 2.1.4 Traffic and Transportation/Pedestrian and Bicycle Facilities for more details on interchange spacing.
+The short spacing contributes to vehicle merging and diverging conflicts as traffic enters and exits the highway at Cedar and North avenues.
+See Section 2.1.4 Traffic and Transportation/Pedestrian and Bicycle Facilities for more details on interchange spacing.